kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 The Player JavaScript API is a two-way communication channel that:
 * Enables the Player to communicate its current states and parameters
 * Enables the embedding page/application to invoke actions, change and read properties, and to customize its behavior, design and layout
-* Maintain a continuous, interactive data connection with the Kaltura Platform API
+* Maintains a continuous, interactive data connection with the Kaltura Platform API
-* Provide a seamless end user experience across devices, browsers and platforms
+* Provides a seamless end user experience across devices, browsers and platforms

 ## Embed and Reference Player Instances
 The Player API is exposed via the Player JavaScript library and is available only when using the JavaScript embed methods (dynamic, thumbnail or auto).